Case study: Parental reunification for skilled workers

 How did the VISAGUARD lawyer resolve the case?

-The appointed lawyer first thoroughly examined the legal requirements for the parental reunification of skilled workers under the current provisions of Section 36 of the Residence Act .
-Since an official list of documents from the embassy was not available, the lawyer independently compiled a comprehensive list of documents based on the legal requirements, covering the necessary evidence.
-These included, in particular:
+The appointed attorney first thoroughly examined the legal requirements for the parental reunification of skilled workers under the current provisions of Section 36 of the Residence Act .
+Since an official list of documents from the embassy was not available, the attorney independently compiled a comprehensive list of documents based on the legal requirements, covering the necessary evidence.
+This included, in particular:

 The lawyer then submitted a written application for a national visa for the parents' reunification directly to the German embassy via an official legal letter and a supplementary email.
 At the same time, he explicitly requested an appointment for the parents to submit the application in person.